 Parents: School is back in session in just a few days.
 Are you ready?
 Better yet, are your kids ready?

-“It’s not too late,” said Stephen K. Johnson, M.D., Ph.D., pediatrician with Norton Children’s Medical Associates – Springhurst.
+“It’s not too late,” said Stephen K. Johnson, M.D., Ph.D., pediatrician with Norton Children’s Medical Group – Springhurst.
 “Research indicates that by investing time and effort now, you can contribute to your child’s success for the school year.”

 Dr. Johnson identified four key things kids can do to prepare their brains for learning.
 Try these with your elementary- to high school-age kids:

 Reading is like food for the brain: You don’t want your child’s brain to starve, right?
 Have your child spend at least 20 minutes per day reading.
 If your child doesn’t know how to read yet, spend those 20 minutes reading to your child.
 Selects book that are appropriate for your child’s ability.
 Have your child open the book to any page and read the page aloud.
 If your child struggles with more than five words on a page, the book is probably too difficult at this time and can be tried again in a few months.